nuvibit/nuvibit.com/content/english/about/_index.md

       name: "Andreas Moor"
       linkedin: "https://www.linkedin.com/in/moor-andreas"
       title: "Cloud Solution Engineer"
-      content: "Andreas get things done!<br>
-                With many years of expirience with building and designing solutions in the cloud he is your man for getting your projects up and running.<br>
+      content: "Andreas gets the ball rolling!
+With many years of experience in designing and building solutions in the cloud, he gets your projects up and running.<br>
-                As an IaC specialist he will help to codify your infrastructer and automatize tasks you did not even thought about."
+                As an IaC specialist, he will help you digitalize your infrastructure and automate tasks that you have not considered before."
 ---
 <!--
 # Mission